thencc/gpts/README.md

 ## notes

--   uses OpenAI's REST api
+-   uses openai's REST api
--   backend: depends on `node-fetch`
+-   works client + server side using axios for http requests
--   frontend: works client-side too (but DO NOT share your api key in public client-side code)
+-   DO NOT share your api key in public client-side frontend code
--   for the [/classifications](https://beta.openai.com/docs/api-reference/classifications/create) and [/answers](https://beta.openai.com/docs/api-reference/answers/create) endpoints openai seems to switch the syntax from engineId -> model so if you specify both in the options argument, options.model takes precedence
+-   for the [/classifications](https://beta.openai.com/docs/api-reference/classifications/create) and [/answers](https://beta.openai.com/docs/api-reference/answers/create) endpoints, openai seems to switch the syntax from `engineId` -> `model` so if you specify both in the `options` argument, `options.model` takes precedence

 ---